Berenika14/web-sprint-challenge-build-a-web-api/README.md

 - Very Fast - it executes code without delays

 ---Express--
-Express is unopinionated framework that sits on top of Node.js, making it easier to create web applications and services.
+Express is unopinionated framework that sits on top of Node.js, making it easier to create web applications and services.It sets up server to respond requests from client
 Core features:
 *Simple to use it
 *Extensible